-Each semester, one week is designated as "Move Week".
+Each semester, one week is designated as "Move Week."
 All students desiring to initiate a move should contact the Office of Student Life for details.
 Only those students who follow the guidelines of the process will be eligible to move.

-Residents who change rooms without obtaining approval from Student Life may be required to move back to their assigned rooms.
-In addition, students who change rooms without obtaining approval from Student Life may be sanctioned to a \$50 fine and deferred suspension from the residence halls.
+Residents who change room assignments (unit or bedroom) without obtaining approval from Student Life may be required to move back to their assigned location.
+In addition, students who change rooms without obtaining approval from Student Life may be sanctioned with a \$50 fine and deferred suspension from the residence halls.